Key Takeaways

 The Key Elements of Product Experience

 Accessibility is an element that often gets overlooked, but it belongs here.
-When a product is only fully usable by people without disabilities, you're not just excluding a significant portion of potential users, you're also making choices that degrade experience for everyone.
+When a product is only fully usable by people without disabilities, you're not just excluding a significant portion of potential buyers — you're also making choices that degrade experience for everyone.
 Accessible design tends to be cleaner, clearer, and easier to use across the board.

 The Product Experience Journey

-Onboarding: Beyond the product tour
+Discovery: Beyond the product listing

-Retention: Keeping users coming back
+Use and Retention: Keeping customers coming back

 Feedback Loops: Listening without being annoying